SilverDoor

-SilverDoor Apartments is an independent serviced apartment agent headquartered in Chiswick, London, UK, with further offices in Lancaster, Madrid, Singapore, Denver and Hyderabad.
-The company specializes in the provision of serviced apartments worldwide and is used by corporate and private clients for relocation, staff housing programmes, business visits, international assignments, city breaks and conferences.
+SilverDoor is an independent serviced apartment agent headquartered in Chiswick, London, UK, with further offices in Lancaster, Madrid, Singapore, Denver, Dubai and Hyderabad.
+The company specializes in the provision of serviced apartments worldwide and is used by corporate and private clients for relocation, staff housing programs, business visits, international assignments, city breaks, and conferences.

 Operations

-SilverDoor represents over 320,000 serviced apartments in more than 1,200 cities around the globe.
-The company works with over 1,600 property partners by marketing their serviced apartments on their website, financed by commission.
+SilverDoor represents over 1 million serviced apartments in 126 countries.
+The company works with over 2,000 property partners by marketing their serviced apartments on their website, financed by commission.

-In October 2010 the company joined the Hotel Booking Agents Association, a trade body which brings together serviced apartment buyers and suppliers to develop and promote best practice.
+In October 2010 the company joined the Hotel Booking Agents Association, a trade body that brings together serviced apartment buyers and suppliers to develop and promote best practices.

 From 2008, SilverDoor ran a £150 Attendance Bonus scheme, a monthly supplement encouraging employees to be no more than a minute late to work, despite any legitimate public transport constraints.
-With its workforce comprised predominantly of new graduates on minimal salaries, the scheme proved a helpful stipend for those that qualified.
+With its workforce composed predominantly of new graduates on minimal salaries, the scheme proved a helpful stipend for those who qualified.

 In March 2016, SilverDoor achieved the Association of Serviced Apartment Providers' newly launched Agent Quality Accreditation.

 In May 2016, SilverDoor acquired Citybase Apartments.

-November 2016 saw the company open its first international office in Singapore.
+In November 2016 the company opened its first international office in Singapore.

 In December 2017 SilverDoor formed part of the parent company, Habicus Group, together with its sister brands Citybase Apartments, Central London Apartments and Orbital Partnerships.

 In May 2018 SilverDoor launched its online booking platform, Orbi.
+In 2024, Orbi was integrated into their website and rebranded as the SilverDoor Online Booking Tool (OBT).

 In January 2019 SilverDoor opened its Americas headquarters in Denver.

 In September 2021 SilverDoor's parent company acquired rival serviced apartment agent The Apartment Service.
 In April 2022 The Apartment Service was merged with SilverDoor.

 In April 2022 SilverDoor opened its Iberia and LATAM headquarters in Madrid.

+In 2023, we launched The SilverDoor Carbon Calculator, an award-winning tool that helps clients understand the environmental impact of their accommodation choices.

+In 2024, SilverDoor unveiled a new Global HQ at Chiswick Park and we opened SilverDoor Middle East headquarters in Dubai.

+In 2025, SilverDoor celebrated 25 years of service in the industry.

+In August 2025, SilverDoor’s shareholder, Habicus Group (Habicus), and Synergy Global Housing’s parent company, The Ascott Limited (Ascott), announced that the two businesses of SilverDoor and Synergy are to combine their operations and unite their respective brands.